2026 Policy Agenda

-- Increase access to nutrient-dense, culturally-valued foods for vulnerable populations.
+- Increase access to nutrient-dense, culturally valued foods for neighborhoods and populations disproportionately affected by chronic disease.

 - Increase access to and trust in drinking water in public spaces and schools.